 And if black mold wasn’t enough, how about a little E.coli

 Yup, you heard that right.
 In a study from Brazil, researchers asked 30 random members at a gym to hand over their reusable water bottles for testing.
 They compared the results to 30, unused and contaminant-free bottles.
 They found bacteria contamination in 83 percent of the reusable plastic bottles.
 Staphylococcus aureus or black mold was found in 27 percent of the bottles, and E. coli was found in 17 percent.
 We understand how black mold can grow — but E.coli?
 Well, gyms can be a little gross for harboring bacteria.
 But all it takes is not washing your hands after going to the bathroom and then touching your face or bottle while refilling it.

-If nothing else, a little soap, water, and bottle brush goes a long way towards keeping your water bottle from growing mold and bacteria.
+It is important to keep your water bottle. as clean as possible to minimize the negative, health-harming bacteria.
+If nothing else, a little soap, water, and bottle brush go a long way towards keeping your water bottle from growing mold and bacteria.

 Plastic bottles — Use a bottle brush to reach all the nooks and crannies in your water bottle.
 If you have an attached straw, you can use a pipe cleaner (available at most craft and dollar stores.)
 But, with reusable straws selling hot on the market these days, you can likely find a brush specific for straws at your local kitchen store.
 Use vinegar and baking soda to clean your reusable water bottle.
 Simply fill your bottle with water and add one or two tablespoons of white vinegar.
 Throw in a little baking soda, place the lid back on, and shake the bottle well.
 Allow it to soak overnight.